jednano/linez/README.md

 linez.newlines = ['foo', 'bar'];
 ```

+This would be converted into `/(?:foo|bar)`.
 Newlines are just strings.
 They can be anything.
 There are, however, some known newline character sequences.
 Should you need them, refer to the following table:

 | String   | Unicode        | Name                        |
 | -------- |:-------------- |:--------------------------- |